pradyuprasad/Calibrate_Debate/README.md

-# They Both Can't Be Right': Unveiling Metacognitive Deficits in LLM Debaters
+# "They Both Can't Be Right": Unveiling Metacognitive Deficits in LLM Debaters

 ## Overview